nissafors/pymurgy/README.md

 # Pymurgy library for brewing

-Pymugry is a library for creating beer recipe creation and brewing calculator type applications.
-It is still in early development.
+Pymurgy is a library for beer recipe creation and brewing calculator type applications.

 ## Creating a recipe